AkashSasikumar47/Stock-Info-WebApp/README.md

 ## Usage

-- Enter a stock symbol in the input field and click "Get Financial Data" to retrieve information.
+- Enter a stock symbol in the provided input field on the homepage.
-- View fundamental data such as EPS, P/E Ratio, and Dividend Yield.
+- Click the "Get Data" button.
-- See recent news articles related to the stock.
+- The app will fetch and display information about the stock, including Earnings Per Share (EPS), Price-to-Earnings (P/E) ratio, and Dividend Yield on the result page.

 ## License